binary-butterfly/formifly/README.md

 - `hasBeenTouched` Similar to `hasErrors`, this returns whether the user has touched an input field.
 - `setFieldValue` A function that allows you to manually set a field's value.
   You call this with the field name as first param and the new value as the second one.
+  You can also optionally call this function with an object to override the previous field values as third parameter.
+  This function will return a promise that resolves with all values after the change.
   Note that this does not trigger field validation.
+- `setMultipleFieldValues` A function that allows you to manually set multiple field values at once.
+  You can call it with an array of arrays that contain the field names at the first entry and the new value as the second.
+  You can also optionally call this function with an object to override the previous field values as second parameter.
+  This function returns a promise that resolves with all values after the change.
+  Note that this does not trigger validation.
 - `validateField` A function that allows you to trigger validation for a specific field by passing its name.
   This function returns a promise that will be resolved with either `true` or `false` depending on if the field is valdi.
 - `valiadteAll` A function that allows you to trigger validation for all fields within the form.